mindspore-ai/docs/docs/mindspore/source_en/model_train/debug/pynative.md

 When you need to see if the backpropagation accuracy is accurate under a dynamic graph, you can often utilize the backhook function of the dynamic graph to see if the gradient in the backpropagation is as expected.

-- To see if the gradient of a Parameter is as expected, you can register a hook with the Parameter
+- To see if the gradient of a Parameter is as expected, you can register a hook with the Parameter:

   Through